 Dopamine affects your mood and helps you move.
-As a neurotransmitter, it is responsible for helping transfer messages between nerve endings within the brain and all over the body.
-It is one of the most important chemicals in the body for daily life and can affect many things like how much we eat and whether we're likely to experience addiction.
+It is a neurotransmitter, a brain chemical released by the nerve cells in the nervous system to send signals or messages to the other nerve cells in the nervous system.
+As a neurotransmitter and brain chemical, dopamine is responsible for helping transfer messages between nerve endings within the brain and all over the body.
+It is one of the most important chemicals in the body for daily life and can affect many things, like how much we eat and whether we're likely to experience addiction.

 Supplements Vs. Medications

-Most Recommended Dopamine Supplements
+The Most Recommended Dopamine Supplements

-The velvet bean plant naturally contains 5% of the amino acid L-dopa which is synthesized within the body the same way as Tyrosine and used in the same dopamine production process.
-It is unique as a supplement because of the L-dopa since this can be used immediately within the brain to improve dopamine levels.
-The beat is harvested and processed to create the supplement, but in traditional Indian medicines it was ground and used for Parkinson's - this has been heavily studied, and research has shown that a therapeutic level of l-dopa improves motor function.
-Studies on mucuna have shown an increase in more than just dopamine because it's able to be synthesized in the body into other neurotransmitters like serotonin.
+Mucuna Pruriens is unique as a supplement because L-dopa can be used immediately within the brain to improve dopamine levels.
+The bean is harvested and processed to create the supplement, but in traditional Indian medicines, it was ground and used for Parkinson's disease.
+This has been heavily studied, and research has shown that a therapeutic level of L-dopa can improve motor function.
+Studies on mucuna have shown an increase in more than just dopamine because it can be synthesized in the body into other neurotransmitters like serotonin.